 In order to apply for your green CSCS Labourer Card you must be 16+ years old and have certain qualifications.

-In order to apply for a CSCS green Card, you must have passed the Operative CITB Health, Safety and Environment (HS&E) test.
-When booked directly with the CITB, the HS&E test costs £21 and you can find all the information on how to book here.
+In order to apply for a CSCS green Card, you must have passed the Operatives CITB Health, Safety and Environment (HS&E) test.
+You may be wondering how to apply for the CSCS after the HS&E test... when booked directly with the CITB, the HS&E test costs £22.50 and you can find all the information on how to book here.
 The CSCS Card itself costs £36 in addition to the HS&E test and can be paid for over the phone.

-Every CSCS Card has a limited lifespan and will expire, but the majority can be renewed over the phone.
+Every CSCS Card has a limited lifespan and will expire, but the quickest way to renew your card is via the CSCS online application service.
 Cards can be renewed from 6 months before, to 6 months after the expiry date shown on the card.
-(Any card which has expired past the 6-month cut off must be applied for as a brand-new card as per the CSCS rules at the time of application).
-You must have passed the HS&E test within the last two years.
+The expiry date of a renewed CSCS card will be the expiry date of the original CSCS card plus the lifespan of the card (full T&Cs can be found here).
+Remember, you must have passed the HS&E test within the last two years.

-If you need to replace a lost, stolen or broken card, you can call CSCS directly.
+You can also replace a lost, stolen or broken CSCS card via the online application service.
+If you do not have an account then call CSCS on 0344 994 4777.
 Please ensure that you have your CSCS registration number or your National Insurance number with you.

 As the 1 Day CITB Health & Safety Course is probably the most popular course we offer for those wanting a green CSCS Labourers card, it’s worth mentioning the scheme offers an excellent framework for career development, with training courses for all levels of the workforce.
 The scheme follows a natural progression for those that are new to the industry (Health & Safety Awareness), progressing through to those about to have supervisory responsibilities (SSSTS), and then advanced levels for those with management responsibilities (SMSTS).